synesteesia/pathAlgorithms/documentation/implementationDocument.md

 ### A Star

 A star algorithm finds the shortest path between two points in a weighted graph.
 In comparison do Dijkstra's, A star uses a priority queue with heuristics to reduce the amount of nodes it has to process.
 Better performance is achieved with heuristics guiding the search.
-Otherwise the algorithm is identical with Dijksrta's algorithm.
+Otherwise the algorithm is identical with Dijkstra's algorithm.

 The algorithm can be found in the following class in the method run():
 [A star](https://github.com/synesteesia/pathAlgorithms/blob/master/pathAlgorithms/src/main/java/pathalgorithms/pathFinders/AStar.java).